-Edfu Temple is dedicated to the god Horus and is considered to be one of the best-preserved temples in all of Egypt and is often included in Egypt tour packages.
-What makes this temple so impressive is the number of carvings and inscriptions that can be found on the walls of the temple.
-Some of which show medical procedures and others are actually recipes for perfumes.
+Edfu Temple is dedicated to the god Horus and is considered to be one of the best-preserved temples in all of Egypt.
+It is often included in Egypt tour packages.
+What makes this temple so impressive is the number of carvings and inscriptions that can be found on its walls.
+Some of them show medical procedures, and others are actually recipes for perfumes.

 Note: If you do not wish to take a Nile Cruise, you can travel between Aswan and Luxor by land.
 That being said, a Nile cruise is one of the best ways to get the real Egypt experience.
-You can learn more about how to choose a Nile Cruise in this post.
+Read our post on how to choose a Nile Cruise.

 Luxor: 2 Nights